johanlindberg/Spotify-puzzles/ticketlottery/README.md

 Spotify Judge
 -------------

-Hmmm, the judge says `Run Time Error` and that my program exited with status 1.
-I *do* return `False` if the input parameters are out of bounds but could that really be the problem?
-This might take some meditating to get right.
+First time around I got a `Run Time Error` and I managed to crash my program with the input `100 1 2 3` so that's fair enough.
+I fixed that with a Diaper but now the judge says: Wrong Answer.
+The nerve!!!